niiknow/mooncrafts/README.md

 [![Build Status](https://travis-ci.org/niiknow/mooncrafts.svg?branch=master)](https://travis-ci.org/niiknow/mooncrafts)
 # mooncrafts
-> Network utilities (crafts) written in moonscript
+> Network http utilities (crafts) written in moonscript

 Utilities written in moonscript that can be use independently with lua http.server, moonscript, and/or openresty.

 # usage
-I use it for network stuff.
-You can even use it as common util in Function as a Service *FaaS* platform.

-TODO
+A set of classes from [moonship](https://github.com/niiknow/moonship) for re-usability.
+Originally inspired by webscript.io provided utility functions.

 # build and test
 osx, install lua/luarocks and openssl then: